OpenDDRdotORG/OpenDDR-CSharp/README.md

 ==============
 Dear OpenDDR user,

-this is ALPHA version of C# porting of OpenDDR!
+this is the ALPHA version of C# porting of OpenDDR!

 We have implemented all features of OpenDDR Java version (except for Group Aspect Identification) but we still need to improve performance.

-Every yours contributions are welcomed.
+All contributions are welcome.
 Help OpenDDR grow up!